LewisLim-USA/RA-Log-TrafficEngineering/README.md

-# Quantification of Motorcyclist Risky Behavior – RA Log

-> Naturalistic Driving Study • MIROS SCRF ANCHOR V (EN101264) • UTAR × Taylor’s University

----

-## 📑 Project Overview, Learning from the experts

-This repository documents the end‑to‑end workflow and weekly reflections for the **“Quantification of Motorcyclist Risky Behavior Using a Naturalistic Driving Study Approach”** research assistantship (March – May 2025).
-The study captures real‑world ride data with an IoT sensor stack (GPS, IMU, video, CAN, and environmental probes) to identify patterns that correlate with risky maneuvers on Malaysian roads.

 ## 🔑 Key Insights (to‑date)

 1. **Regulatory Focus vs. Enforcement Gap**   Government bodies predominantly **want to quantify risk**, but **rarely enforce** corrective measures at scale.
 Our dataset can bridge this “knowledge–action” gap by showing *where* and *why* risky riding spikes.